 Midterm and Exam

-- We will put up more information about the midterms and exam here as it becomes available.
+- I will put up more information about the midterms and exam here as it becomes available.

 - Calculators, notes and books are not allowed in the midterms or the final exam.

 - Some exams from previous years can be found here.

 Note that the material covered in 220 does change from term to term, and so there may be questions on previous exam on material we have not